Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 On the surface, this song was about how we react to bereavement.
 But music and visual arts are open to interpretation.
 And Stray Kids seem to write songs with many layers of meaning.
 So although the original song was about love lost, Stray Kids reworked it to completely alter the meaning.

 Whenever we talk about grief, our thoughts usually automatically turn to the experience of losing someone we love through death.
 Of course, this is natural as, for most of us, death holds a terribly grim finality where you can never reconnect with that person again in this life.
 And we’re faced with the loss but also regrets about things we feel we ought to have said, done or not done.
-And over the last few years, death has become more common than it had been for a long time.
+And over the last few years in a global sense, death has become more common than it had been for a long time.
 I’ll say no more here about the underlying drivers of the massive death rate spikes.

 Illness is never welcome.
 Sometimes, it can seem like sickness is genetically predetermined, leaving you unable to dodge it.
 And that can make you feel helpless.
-But it’s important to remember that you can also suffer from grief over chronic illness.
+But it’s important to remember that despite this, you can also suffer from grief over chronic illness.

-But other times, your health fails because of your life choices or some harm done to you by another person.
+Meanwhile, at other times, your health fails because of your life choices or some harm done to you by another person.
 Many of the injuries inflicted by other people are all too apparent.
-But others are more subtle yet no less calamitous.
-Even people you turn to for help can injure you, usually unintentionally.
-The absurd and appalling truth is that your doctor is the person most likely to kill you.
+In comparison, others are more subtle yet no less calamitous.

 How chronic illness can leave you grief stricken quote superimposed on image of an eye with a red iris and tear with reflections of a mountainous landscape